Nissan Leaf review: boot space, seating & practicality

-The Nissan Leaf is a spacious hatchback that’ll be great for a family of four.
-However, we’d like to see a better cable storage solution than the awkward net holdalls in the boot.
+Like the Volkswagen ID.3 and MG4, the Nissan Leaf is a spacious electric hatchback that’s ideal for a family of four.
+However, while the boot might be almost as big as the Volvo XC40’s, we’d like to see a better cable-storage solution than the awkward net holdalls.

 Nissan Leaf interior space, storage & comfort

-The Nissan Leaf’s batteries are located under the back seats, which doesn’t intrude on space, although the rear-seat passengers sit a little higher than in a regular hatchback, with their knees up a bit as a result.
+The Leaf’s batteries are located under the back seats, which doesn’t intrude on space, although the rear-seat passengers sit a little higher than in a regular hatchback, which may not prove the most comfortable over longer distances.

-There’s enough space for two adults in the back, but as is par for the course for any car of this size, three abreast is a bit of a squeeze.
-The Leaf easily competes with the best similarly sized hatchbacks, although a Kia e-Niro is a fraction roomier and more comfortable.
+There’s enough space for two adults in the back, but as is par for the course for any car this size, three abreast is a squeeze.
+The Leaf competes with the best similarly sized hatchbacks, although a Kia Niro EV is a fraction roomier.

-Space in the front is more than adequate, although the steering wheel only adjusts up and down and not in and out, so it can take a bit of trial and error to get comfortable.
-There’s no powered seat adjustment available, either.
+Space in the front of the Leaf is more than adequate, although the steering wheel only adjusts up and down, not in and out, so it can take a bit of trial and error to get comfortable.
+There’s no powered seat adjustment, either, and you sit quite high.

-The Leaf is less impressive when it comes to interior storage space – there isn’t a huge amount of it over and above the usual door-pocket and centre-console cubbies.
-However, the five-door-only Leaf is easy to get in and out of, with doors that open nice and wide.
+Things are less impressive when it comes to interior storage – there isn’t a huge amount of it over and above the usual door pockets and centre-console cubbies.

 In This Review

-- 6Practicality & boot space - currently readingWe have few complaints about the amount of space inside the Nissan Leaf for both passengers and luggage
+- 6Boot space, seating & practicality - currently readingWe have few complaints about the amount of space inside the Nissan Leaf – for both passengers and luggage

 - 7Reliability & safety ratingThe Nissan Leaf has been proven to offer reliable and safe family transport across two generations so far